top of page

 • Direct displacement: A Chicago study linked upzoning to 1-2% displacement rates of low-income renters due to rent hikes or evictions.

-Arrogant Arlington County Board
+Arlington County logo

 Other Arlington County Falsehoods